 It serves as a prominent motif through many pieces but it never comes to full fruition until the finale of the game (which I won't spoil narratively or sonically).

 It's sad, it's moving, it's nostalgic and yes, it is powerful, all in its own, reserved and romantic way.

 A thematic triumph, Breath of the Wild's conscious choice to withhold its most action-packed theme for the finale is a perfect catharsis.
 With the majority of the score remaining reserved, what a feeling it is to storm your objective, the castle, and be greeted by this powerful march.
 The emotional impact is unlike any other in the series, and it's especially thanks to the skillful implementation of this music.

-The exterior of the castle is our first taste of the theme.
-The marching and eerie organ that starts the track sets the martial mood, calling to mind the thousands of troops who were destroyed during the Calamity and how you, a century later, now march in their footsteps with the goal of avenging them, and the kingdom itself.
+The exterior of the castle gives us our first taste of the theme.
+Ghostly marching and an eerie organ start the track off, conjuring a decidedly martial and foreboding atmosphere, calling to mind the thousands of troops who were destroyed during the Calamity and how you, a century later, now march in their footsteps, with the hopes of avenging them and kingdom they died to protect.

 After the initial brass, the strings play us a rendition of Ganon's theme, as it is he (or whatever he has become) that awaits within the sanctum.
 An interesting moment with this part is that the pianist starts to sprinkle in the theme for the three Goddesses used in Ocarina of Time's creation story.
 Merging that theme with Ganon's gives the scenario an appropriately fateful twist.